gramework/gramework/README.md

 }
 ```

-### Using dynamic handlers, part 4
+### Using dynamic handlers, part 4.
+Simple FastHTTP-compatible handlers.

-The example below will serve a string and register flag "bind", that allows you to choose another ip/port that gramework should listen:
+The example below will serve a string:

 ```go
 package main